takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.72 <br>
+  ・ Fixed a problem that caused the counting sound to go out of order while searching for a server in a custom (private) show. <br>
+  ・ A temporary fix has been made to initialize variables upon reset regarding the problem of sound effects not playing properly after running Tools for a certain period of time. <br>
+  ・ The creative search tool now supports the new creative background "volcano". <br>
+  ・ Changed Japanese text in the Creative Search Tool. <br>
+  ・ Coordinates related to external display have been adjusted. <br>

   ○ 4.99.71 <br>
   ・ Tentative action was taken in the Survival Round using the Creative API. <br>